keelback-code/odd-art-history/README.md

 ## Purpose

 The purpose of the site Odd Art History is to provide interesting and odd information about art history, specifically older paintings that some may consider boring.
-It acts as a small gallery, with a main hub and branching rooms, but instead of stuffy academic information, you'll learn something odd you didn't need to know but it'll be more fun.
+The site acts as a small gallery, with a main hub and branching rooms, each with their own painting.
+However, instead of stuffy academic information provided about each work, you'll learn something odd you didn't need to know and hopefully it'll be more fun.

 The information is aimed to be presented to users who may consider the topic boring or uninteresting, or interested users who are looking for something new.
 The site aims to changes the minds of anyone who thought art history was boring and provide ways to further interact with the field through suggested resources, and multiple ways to get in contact.